AlekzanderKosakowski/lcurve/README.md

 ### 3) Direct-impact starspot with advection (new parameters: stsp1i\_):

 I've replaced the "uniform equatorial starspot" on star1 with a starspot that includes FWHM decay parameters for latitude and two longitude directions separately.
-The positive longitude direction corresponds to "downstream" relative to the stellar spin direction and includes an exponential tail to the flux decay to simulate advection probably seen in direct-impact accretion binaries.
-This new spot can be placed at any latitude to account for polar-like accretion from magnetic field lines.
+The positive longitude direction corresponds to "downstream" relative to the stellar spin direction and includes an exponential tail to the flux decay to simulate advection in direct-impact accretion binaries.
+This new spot can be placed at any latitude to account for polar-like accretion onto magnetic poles.

 Longitudes are considered "upstream" only within -5\*stsp1i_fwhm_long1 of the impact spot center.
 All other longitudes are considered "downstream" and use stsp1i_fwhm_long2 to simulate Gaussian decay with an exponential tail, allowing the smeared spot to smoothly extend nearly the full 360 degrees around the stellar surface.
+The animation below shows an exaggerated effect for demonstration.

 ![Example direct-impact accretion binary with "starspot" advection.](figures/direct_impact_advection_spot.gif)